miguelcecci/haskell-micrograd/README.md

 # Recursive grads

-Implementation of gradient optmization micro framework in haskell
+Implementation of gradient optimization micro-framework in Haskell

-The framwork uses binary tree for the operations, and performs forward and backprop recursively.
+The framework uses a binary tree for the operations and performs forward and back propropagation recursively.

 Example:
 ```haskell